shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-adapter-for-sharepoint.md

 <properties
-   pageTitle="Adaptador de StorSimple para SharePoint | Microsoft Azure" description="Describe cómo instalar y configurar o quitar el adaptador de StorSimple para SharePoint en una granja de servidores de SharePoint." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Adapter for SharePoint | Microsoft Azure" description="Describes how to install and configure or remove the StorSimple Adapter for SharePoint in a SharePoint server farm." services="storsimple" documentationCenter="NA" authors="SharS"